Arthritis-Friendly Workouts to Keep You Moving

 If you have a flare, you might tell yourself that exercise will only make it worse.
-That’s not always true, says Richardson.
+That’s not always true, Richardson says.
 It may help you feel better if you’re having a mild flare.

 Water exercises are especially good since they're gentle, she says.

 But you know your body best.
-“If you have an awful day, do less,” says Wasowski.
+“If you have an awful day, do less,” Wasowski says.
 Some days the best thing is rest.

 Even during flares, if you can’t do aerobic exercise, you should try simple range-of-motion exercises.
-For example, opening and closing your fists, or bending and straightening your knees.
+For example, open and close your fists, or bend and straighten your knees.
 Talk with a physical therapist to learn about range-of-motion exercises that may help you.

 Soreness vs. Pain